Stat-zz-era/mobility-excellence/DropDown/Readme.md

             return ddl;
         }

 In the ViewDidLoad method call the custom methods and add the control to the view controller.
-The control can be animate from any other event you desire.
+The control can be animated from any other event you desire.

         public override void ViewDidLoad()
         {